CosmicResearch/MSP430firmware/README.md

 # Bondar Avionics Firmware

 Firmware for the Bondar's avionic system.
-For using this software you will need access to Senscape's OS (SensOS) and libraries.
+It has been built around a Senscape board using SensOS.
 Senscape is an [Irideon](http://irideon.eu/) product.

-SensOS (and all Senscape-related code) is distributed under Irideon's End-User Agreement, and is not free software.
+You can download SensOS and its system libraries from [here](https://github.com/CosmicResearch/BondarAvionics/releases/download/0.0.1/libs.zip).

 ## Build instructions

-* Import the project to Code Composer Studio
+* Import the project to Code Composer Studio IDE
 * Download and install the [GNU GCC MSP430 4.6.3 toolchain](http://gnutoolchains.com/msp430/)
 * Right click on the project -> Properties -> General
 * In the tool-chain section select 'More...' -> Add, and select the folder where you have installed the toolchain